 ciprofloxacin sustained-release - oral, Cipro XR (cont.)

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using ciprofloxacin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.Take this medication by mouth with or without food, usually once daily or as directed by your doctor.
-Swallow this medication whole with a full glass of water.
-Do not break, crush, or chew the tablets.The dosage and length of treatment is based on your medical condition and response to treatment.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking ciprofloxacin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+Do not crush or chew this medication.
+Doing so can release all of the drug at once, increasing the risk of side effects.
+Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
+Swallow the whole or split tablet without crushing or chewing.The dosage and length of treatment is based on your medical condition and response to treatment.
 Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.Take this medication at least 2 hours before or 6 hours after taking other products that may bind to it, decreasing its effectiveness.
 Ask your pharmacist about the other products you take.
-Some examples include: quinapril, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).Calcium-rich foods, including dairy products (such as milk, yogurt) or calcium-enriched juice, can also decrease the effect of this medication.
-Do not eat calcium-rich foods within 6 hours before or 2 hours after taking ciprofloxacin, unless you are eating these foods as part of a larger meal that contains other (non-calcium-rich) foods.
+Some examples include: quinapril, sucralfate, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).Calcium-rich foods, including dairy products (such as milk, yogurt) or calcium-enriched juice, can also decrease the effect of this medication.
+Take this medication at least 2 hours before or 6 hours after eating calcium-rich foods, unless you are eating these foods as part of a larger meal that contains other (non-calcium-rich) foods.
 These other foods decrease the calcium binding effect.Ask your doctor or pharmacist about safely using nutritional supplements/replacements with this medication.Antibiotics work best when the amount of medicine in your body is kept at a constant level.
-It is important not to miss a dose.
-To help you remember and to keep the drug at a constant level, take it at the same time every day.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.Tell your doctor if your condition persists or worsens.
+Therefore, take this drug at evenly spaced intervals.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.Tell your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration